skysqlinc/skysql-docs/docs/FAQs.md

 Add-ons are available to optimize your SkySQL experience:

-- [SkySQL Power Tier](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/power-tier/) is a premium service offering for SkySQL customers who have the most critical requirements for uptime, availability, performance, and support.
+- [SkySQL Power Tier](<../Billing and Power Tier>) is a premium service offering for SkySQL customers who have the most critical requirements for uptime, availability, performance, and support.
-- While all Foundation Tier services include Standard Support, Power Tier customers select from [Enterprise and Platinum support plans](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/support/).
+- While all Foundation Tier services include Standard Support, Power Tier customers are offered the  [Enterprise support plan](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/support/).
-- An option available to customers with Enterprise or Platinum support plans, [SkyDBA](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/support/skydba/) further extends the premium support experience and the capabilities of your in-house DBAs with the backing from a global team of expert MariaDB DBAs, available 24/7 for the most severe (P1) issues.
-MariaDB's SkyDBAs manage your  SkySQL databases both proactively and reactively so you can focus on your core business.
+- An optional add-on, [SkyDBA](../FractionalDBA), further extends the premium support experience and the capabilities of your in-house DBAs with the backing from a global team of expert MariaDB DBAs, available 24/7 for the most severe (P1) issues.
+SkySQL's SkyDBAs manage your  SkySQL databases both proactively and reactively so you can focus on your core business.

 ### **Is discounted pricing available for a longer-term commitment?**

 Yes.
 Discounts are typically offered for one-year and three-year commitments.
-Please [contact us](https://mariadb.com/contact/) for more information.
+Please [contact us](https://skysql.com/contact/) for more information.

 ## **Payment**

 ### **What forms of payment does SkySQL accept?**

-SkySQL accepts payment by [major credit card and through remittance accounts](https://mariadb.com/docs/skysql-previous-release/service-management/billing/).
+SkySQL accepts payment by [major credit card and through remittance accounts](<../Billing and Power Tier/Billing/>)

 ### **Which credit cards does SkySQL accept?**

 SkySQL accepts all major credit cards.
 Specifically, we accept Visa, Mastercard, American Express, Discover, and Diners Club payments from customers worldwide.

+!!!
+Note
+    SkySQL does not store any of your credit card information.
+We use Stripe to manage all credit card transactions.
+[Stripe](https://stripe.com) is a widely used payment processing platform that enables businesses to accept credit card payments securely

 ### **How do I set up my account to pay by wire transfer/ACH?**

-[Contact us](https://mariadb.com/contact/) to have your account set up for payment by wire transfer or ACH.
+[Contact us](https://skysql.com/contact/) to have your account set up for payment by wire transfer or ACH.

 ### **Can I pre-fund my account?**

 SkySQL contract customers can pre-fund their account.
-[Contact us](https://mariadb.com/contact/) for more information.
+[Contact us](https://skysql.com/contact/) for more information.

 ### **How do I pay my bill?**

-SkySQL charges are paid using the credit card on file, or via wire transfer/ACH upon invoice in the case of remittance accounts.
+SkySQL charges are paid using a credit card, or via wire transfer/ACH upon invoice in the case of remittance accounts.

-### **How do I edit my customer account?**

-You can edit your customer information on the [Account Information](https://mariadb.com/docs/skysql-previous-release/service-management/billing/) page.

-Accounts which are part of a [Team](https://mariadb.com/docs/skysql-previous-release/security/teams/) should contact their Team Owner if billing changes are needed.

 ### **Can I buy SkySQL in the AWS Marketplace?**